garagehive/garagehive.github.io/docs/garagehive-the-blend-ticket.md

    > **Note:**
    >
-   > The **Edit/Cancel** action will be available until July 29th, 2022, after which no submitted order can be modified or altered.
+   > The **Edit/Cancel** action will be available until **July 29th, 2022**, after which no submitted order can be modified or altered.
 The refund policy will be in effect, and any cancellation will be charged.

 7. You have now successfully ordered your **The Blend 2022** ticket(s), and the ticket amount will be charged to your monthly bill for August 2022.